 Blue poles was first exhibited as ‘Number 11, 1952’ in Pollock’s solo show at Sidney Janis Gallery in New York in November 1952.
 Two years later, he gave it the descriptive title ‘Blue poles’, which refers to the eight dark vertical stripes that interrupt the swirling surface.
 These evenly spaced ‘poles’ stretch across almost whole height of the canvas and each is crossed with three or four horizontal lines.
 They are all placed on slightly different angles, tilted to the left or right, suggesting the listing masts of ships or swaying tall trees.

 Although it was one of the last major paintings made by Pollock, Blue poles recalls the compositional teachings of his earliest teacher and mentor, Thomas Hart Benton, who emphasised the idea of a vertical structure that anchors a spiralling form.
 Added towards the end of the painting process, the strong blue-black poles were formed by pressing the wet edge of a painted length of wood onto the canvas surface.
 These thick, insistent lines were then overlaid with additional flung lines of cream, tangerine and black paint.

 Blue poles embodies Pollock’s ideas about pure painting and the unconscious.
 The energy and scale offer us the possibility of stepping into Pollock’s world.
 It brings together his complex experience of life, alternating between darkness and light, between turmoil and elation.
 The intense energy generated by his contribution to action painting created something new and vital in American art that continues to resonate today.

-Sarina Noordhuis-Fairfax is Curator of Australian Prints and Drawings at the NGA
+Sarina Noordhuis-Fairfax is the National Gallery’s Curator of Australian Prints and Drawings.